google/flutter-desktop-embedding/Debugging.md

 You will likely want to hard-code your observatory port, otherwise you will need to change `launch.json` every time you relaunch the app.

-In addition to the Flutter debug commands, source-level debugging with pausee, continue, variable inspection, etc. should all work.
+In addition to the Flutter debug commands, source-level debugging with pause, continue, variable inspection, etc. should all work.